-Supportive Learning Environment:Summarize the supportive learning environment trends and patterns observed by the team while completing this section of the report.
+Supportive Learning Environment:Summarize the supportive learning environment trends and patterns Strength school environment is positive and conducive for learning.
+The school celebrates students' achievement.
+Staff members operate with observed by the team while completing this section of the report.
 What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
-Hephzibah Middle school will create a space to house a clothing closet and pantry room to assist with students as needed.

-Demographic and Financial:Summarize the demographic and financial trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+Demographic and Financial:Summarize Students in the special education program were the lowest performing

+the demographic and financial trends and group.
+Most students are economically disadvantaged at the school.

+patterns observed by the team while

+completing this section of the report.

+What are the important trends and

+patterns that will support the identification

+of student, teacher, and leader needs?